 If you’ve fallen behind on bills, mortgage payments, rent or other expenses, filing bankruptcy may seem like the only solution.
 However, filing bankruptcy should be a last resort, since bankruptcy appears on your credit report for up to 10 years for chapter 7 or seven years for chapter 13, lowering your credit score as a result.

 Before you file bankruptcy, check into other options such as setting up a payment plan through a nonprofit credit counselor or your creditors or arranging debt consolidation.
 Still, if you must file bankruptcy, the process is fairly straightforward.

-Click or swipe to find out the steps to file bankruptcy.
+Find out the steps to file bankruptcy below.

 Click here to sign up for our free financial education email course.